ros-naoqi/naoqi_driver/README.rst

 What it does
 ============

-The **BridgeService** module is in charge of providing some bridge capabilities between ROS and NAOqiOS.
+The **ALROSBridge** module is in charge of providing some bridge capabilities between ROS and NAOqiOS.

 How it works
 ============

-The **BridgeService** module is a NAOqi module that also acts as a ROS node.
+The **ALROSBridge** module is a NAOqi module that also acts as a ROS node.
 As there is no **roscore** on the robot, it needs to be given the IP of the **roscore** in order to be registered as a node in the ROS processing graph.
 Usually, you will start your **roscore** on your local desktop.

 Once connected, normal ROS communication is happening between your robot, running NAOqi OS, and your desktop, running ROS.